FusionAuth/fusionauth-site/site/_posts/2020-07-23-securing-react-native-with-oauth.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/rmrqXT30X38" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

+You can further style the application by modifying the `styles` object, but we'll leave that as an exercise for the reader.

 Following best practices, the mobile application opens up a system browser for user authentication, rather than a webview or embedded user-agent.

-## Securely storing the token
+## Securely storing the JWT access token

-Once the user has successfully authenticated, we will have a JWT, and possibly a refresh token, which should be stored securely.
+Once the user has successfully authenticated, we will have an access token, and possibly a refresh token, which should be stored securely.
+The access token is a JSON Web Token, also known as a JWT.
 Storing sensitive data like an access token in `Asyncstorage` is bad practice.
-We can use another third-party package to access the iOS Keychain and Android secure storage.
+We can use another third-party package to access the iOS Keychain and Android secure storage, which are better choices.

 There are many options, but the Formidable team, the creators of the `react-native-app-auth` package we are using, recommend [`react-native-keychain`](https://github.com/oblador/react-native-keychain).
 Install it by running the following command: